A MELODY

 In the aftermath of the pandemic, I got legitimately distracted relocating my family to France and then starting a new job.
 These were not minor things, but they became major excuses for not taking the next step with Hamlet, which would be a full production.
 I didn’t pitch it, I didn’t talk about it, I didn’t even listen to it.
 Most people don’t know I even did it.
 How could they?
 I never told them.

+In all candor, it's difficult putting myself out there.
+There's a vulnerability in art that I'm safe from in my day job, but I recently decided that I need to stop hiding this thing that I made.
 I’m under no illusions that everyone will like it – I mean, after all, it’s opera – but here’s the thing: I love it.
-I love it for the literal thousands of hours I put in, for the journey it took me on, for the connection it re-established in me to something fundamental in my soul.
+I love it for the literal thousands of hours I put in.
+I love it for the connection it re-established in me to something fundamental in my soul.
 I love it for the parts that I find achingly beautiful, but also for the ones I don’t.
+After my children, this is the most meaningful thing I’ve ever had a hand in creating.
+That's probably something I should share with the world.

 So, here I am, 31 years after hearing a melody, inviting you to hear it with me.